georgeliu1998/ideal_profiles/README.md

 ## How to Use
-If you want to run the code locally, please download the repo and build your Anaconda environment using the `env_ideal_profiles.yaml` file. file.
+If you want to run the code locally, please download the repo and build your Anaconda environment using the `env_ideal_profiles.yaml` file.
 Then you can start with data scraping by running `python scrape_date.py` in Anaconda Prompt.
 Once you have the raw data, you can then clean the data using the `data_wrangling.ipynb` Jupyter Notebook.
 Finally, the `ideal_profiles_2.ipynb` Notebook can be used to make various plots.
 Refer to list below for the roles of different files.

 ## Files